Devil’s Food Bundt Cake

 Frequently asked questions

-A devil's food chocolate cake is much lighter, fluffier and deeper in color than basic chocolate cake.
-Most cakes use only cocoa powder mixed with hot water for that deep darker chocolate color.
+A devil’s food chocolate cake is much lighter, fluffier, and deeper in color than a basic chocolate cake.
+Most cakes use only cocoa powder mixed with hot water for that deep, dark chocolate color.

 I would not recommend that.
-I do have a recipe for the ultimate devil's food chocolate cake frosted with vanilla buttercream and chocolate ganache that uses butter instead of oil.
-Perhaps it would be best to use that tried and tested recipe.
+I do have a recipe for the ultimate devil’s food chocolate cake, frosted with vanilla buttercream, chocolate buttercream, and chocolate ganache that uses butter instead of oil.
+Perhaps it would be best to use that tried-and-tested recipe.

 Video